Alexander Shokhin: Public political activity

-From 1995 to the present, he has been the President of the National Research University Higher School of Economics (HSE).
+Since 1995, he has been the President of the National Research University Higher School of Economics (HSE).

-In 2002-2005 — Chairman of the Supervisory Board of the Renaissance Capital Investment Group.
+From 2002 to 2005, he served as the Chairman of the Supervisory Board of the Renaissance Capital Investment Group.

-Since February 2003 he has been Chairman of the Expert Council at the Federal Commission of Securities Market of Russia (FCSM of Russia).
+Since February 2003, he has been Chairman of the Expert Council at the Federal Commission of Securities Market of Russia (FCSM of Russia).

-Since 2004 — member of the United Russia Party.
+Since 2004, he is a member of the United Russia Party.

-Since 2004 — Vice-President of the Russian Union of Industrialists and Entrepreneurs (RSPP), Chairman of the All-Russian Association of Employers «Coordinating Council of Employers' Associations of Russia».
+Since 2004, he is the Vice-President of the Russian Union of Industrialists and Entrepreneurs (RSPP), Chairman of the All-Russian Association of Employers «Coordinating Council of Employers' Associations of Russia».

-From September 30, 2005 to the present — President of the Russian Union of Industrialists and Entrepreneurs.
+Since 30 September 2005, he has been President of the Russian Union of Industrialists and Entrepreneurs.

 From 2007 to July 2014, he headed the Russian part of the Russian-Chinese Chamber for Trade Promotion of Machine-Technical and Innovative Products, was a member of the Board of Directors of the Russian-Chinese Center for Trade and Economic Cooperation.

 Since 2011, he has been a member of the Board of Trustees of the Russian International Affairs Council.

 He was a member of the Civic Chamber of the Russian Federation before being elected in 2009 to the Presidium of the General Council of the United Russia.
-On May 30, 2008 he was elected to the Board of Directors of TGC-10.
+On 30 May 2008, he was elected to the Board of Directors of TGC-10.
 He has also been a member of the Boards of Directors of Russian Railways and Baltika Breweries Company since 2008.

-On February 6, 2012 he was officially registered as a proxy for the presidential candidate of the Russian Federation, at that time the current Prime Minister, Vladimir Putin.
+On 6 February 2012, he was officially registered as a proxy for the presidential candidate of the Russian Federation, at that time the current Prime Minister, Vladimir Putin.

-In September 2016 he became a trusted representative of the United Russia Party in 2016 Russian legislative election.
+In September 2016, he became a trusted representative of the United Russia Party in 2016 Russian legislative election.

-In 2023 he joined the initiative group to nominate Vladimir Putin as a candidate for the 2024 Russian presidential election.
+In 2023, he joined the initiative group to nominate Vladimir Putin as a candidate for the 2024 Russian presidential election.

-In 2024 he became a confidant of Russian presidential candidate Vladimir Putin.
+In 2024, he became a confidant of Russian presidential candidate Vladimir Putin.

 Family

-He is married to Tatiana, has two children (Dmitry Shokhin, Evgenia Shokhina), five grandchildren.
-Son Dmitry is married to actress Alice Khazanova, daughter of Russian artist Gennady Khazanov.
+He is married to Tatiana, and has two children, Dmitry and Evgenia Shokhin, and five grandchildren.
+Dmitry Shokhin is married to actress Alice Khazanova, daughter of Russian artist Gennady Khazanov.